jlangch/venice/doc/readme/macros.md

 ## Toolbox

-The Venice reader provides a few special forms to deal with macros:
+The Venice _Reader_ provides a few special forms to deal with macros:

 * Quote (')
 * Syntax quote (`)